lando/lando/docs/config/tooling.md

 You can also use "tooling overrides" to disable any other predefined or upstream tooling by setting the command to a non-object value in your Lando file.

-While any value will do it's customary to use `disabled` as in the below.
+While any value will do it's customary to use `disabled` as shown below:

 ```yml
 tooling: